PUBLIC NOTICE

 The Ohio Medicaid School Program

 Your consent is voluntary.
-You have the right under 34 CFR Part 99 and Part 300 to withdraw your consent at any time.
+You have the right to withdraw your consent at any time (34 CFR Part 99 and Part 300).
 You are not required to enroll in Medicaid.
-Billing Medicaid will not require you to incur any out-of-pocket expenses such as a deductible or co-pay, decrease lifetime coverage, increase premiums or lead to the discontinuation of benefits, or result in you paying for services that would otherwise be covered by Medicaid.
-No matter whether you grant consent, refuse consent, or revoke your consent, your child will still be provided with an evaluation and/or the services listed in their IEP at no cost to you.
+If your school does bill Medicaid, you will not be required to incur any out-of-pocket expenses such as a deductible or co-pay, decreased lifetime coverage, increased premiums or the discontinuation of benefits, or result in you paying for services.

 Notice of Parent/Guardian Rights